Optimizers and Gradients¶

 return gradient

 This function can be used in a VQE procedure as presented below.
-First, the gradient is computed using the initial parameters, then the standard VQE construction is used, but the batched_gradient_function is used to evaluate the gradient at each step.
-This objective function will return the cost and gradient at each step and can be used with any SciPy optimizer that uses a gradient.
+The batched_gradient_function is used to evaluate the gradient at each optimization step.
+This objective function returns the cost and gradient at the current parameter values and can be used with any SciPy optimizer that uses gradients (like L-BFGS-B).

 [8]: